 For years, the stereotypical corporate video background is usually represented by music laden with 80s keyboards and soft-sounding guitars.
 Throw in an anchorman-sounding voiceover, add some shots of people walking and smiling at each other, dub it to a VHS tape with a hard case, and you’ve got yourself an old-school corporate training video for the ages.

 Of course, expectations have changed with video in a business setting, as viewers have tiny attention spans and a large amount of skepticism with corporate content.
-The music needs to add credibility to the overall project.
+The music needs to add credibility to the overall corporate video project.

 Here are some tips for the right music for your video:

-1. Listen for Cues from TV Shows, Documentaries and Movies
+1. Listen for Cues from TV Shows, Documentaries, and Movies

 Major productions often have someone solely dedicated to either finding the right music in post-production – or in the case of some TV shows and movies – a team composing original music.
 There’s a reason those people have those jobs – they’re fantastic at picking the exact song to match the tone and pace of the film.

 While you won’t be able to match those agencies’ budgets, listen closely to the genre, tempo, length, etc. of what they picked.
 You’d be surprised at what you can find that’s similar on cost-friendly stock-music sites.
+And if you’re still having trouble choosing, pay attention to the latest corporate video trends.

 Assuming you don’t have the budget for popular music for your corporate video, which you most likely don’t have since the costs are exorbitant, don’t fear: there are plenty of ways to find background music for business videos.